message/iata/IL.md

 The test result must be in English and indicate the passenger passport number.
 - This does not apply to:
 - passengers and airline crew with any type of positive COVID-19 PCR test taken at least 8 days and at most 3 months before departure from the first embarkation point;
+- passengers and airline crew with a COVID-19 recovery certificate issued in Israel at most 3 months before departure from the first embarkation point;
 - airline crew who stay in Israel for less than 72 hours.
 4. Passengers must have health insurance to cover COVID-19 expenses.
 - This does not apply to nationals and residents of Israel.